Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 Here's how Atlantis works.

-Atlantis is triggered by webhooks from GitHub (it also supports other services), and communication between Atlantis and GitHub is carried out via an API.
+Atlantis is triggered by a webhook from GitHub (it also supports other services), and communication between Atlantis and GitHub is carried out via an API.

 Therefore, you will need a GitHub App or a Personal Access Token to build Atlantis.